 The best person to help you with a DUI arrest is a highly trained and experienced criminal defense attorney.
 DUI charges aren’t a simple thing, nor should be your defense.
 You need an aggressive DUI law expert fighting for your rights and freedom.

-James L. Bates Jr., and Robert D. McMillin are expertly trained criminal defense attorneys serving Lafourche Parish.
-They are both members of the National College for DUI Defense.
-James L. Bates Jr. currently serves as the State Delegate for Louisiana where he advises other DUI attorneys and helps develop leading-edge litigation strategies to help defend their clients accused of DUI.
-He is qualified as an instructor and administrator of standardized field sobriety tests.
-Robert D. McMillin is a former U.S. Marine who served his country at home and in the Middle East for six years.
+Robert D. McMillin is an expertly trained criminal defense attorneys serving Lafourche Parish and a member of the National College for DUI Defense.
+He is a former U.S. Marine who served his country at home and in the Middle East for six years.
 Now a Tulane Law School educated attorney, he fights hard for his clients with the determination, expertise and grit you’d expect of a Marine.

 DUI in Thibodaux and Lafourche Parish: Consequences of Conviction